redteadeveloper/Music-Info/README.md

 # Music-Info
-npm module for getting music info.
+npm module for searching music and album.

 ## Usage